-- A group of cyclists from the UK, Thighs of Steel, rode from London to Athens in a relay and raised 50,000 Euros which they have donated to this project.
-The will depart again from London on the 15th of May to begin the cycle again for our next years rent.
+- A group of cyclists from the UK, Thighs of Steel, rode from London to Athens in a relay 2 years in a row raising a combined total of 150,000 Euros which they have donated to this project.
+They will depart again from London in summer 2018.

-- Help Refugees, a UK charity, has donated 90,000 Euros.
+- Help Refugees, a UK charity, donated 90,000 Euros in our first year.
 They funded the Skipchen group to come to Lesvos last year and now support over 70 grassroots projects around Greece.
 They are a relatively new charity and were started when one woman asked for support to send a container of donations to Calais.
 They rely on private donations, using their connection to the music industry to raise funds.

 - We also have a donate button on our Facebook page and have details here on our website

 - A small Swiss charity, Giving For A Better Future, has money specifically for the employment of Greek teachers.
 They use our space for teaching but we are not involved with their organisation further than this or with the paying of the teachers.